DataDog/integrations-core/oracle/README.md

 ## Overview

-Get metrics from Oracle Database servers in real time to:
-* Visualize and monitor your Oracle Database's availability and performance metrics.
+Get metrics from Oracle Database servers in real time to visualize and monitor availability and performance metrics.

 ## Setup
 ### Installation